johnConstant/CI-PP5-burger-bar/README.md

 ![Add category mobile](docs/features/categories-add-category-mobile.png)
 </details>

-### Edit Category page
+### Edit Menu Item page
-- Admin users can edit the information of any category.
+- Admin users can edit the information of any menu item.
-- The Edit category page is based off of the Add Category page.
+- The Edit menu item page is based off of the Add menu item page.
-- Fields are prepopulated with the information from the selected category.
+- Fields are prepopulated with the information from the selected menu item.
-- User is provided with a feedback message that their category has been updated.
+- User is provided with a feedback message that their menu item has been updated.
 - User stories covered: 4, 8

 <details><summary>See feature images</summary>